Sormailgu/meow-gpt/README.md

 Finally, start the bot with environment paras TELEGRAM_TOKEN & OPENAI_TOKEN.

+## Docker
+This project has a docker-compose.yml file, which will start the mkdocs application on your local machine and help you see changes instantly.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.